 Ministry of the Word

 The deacon proclaims the Gospel.
-He is an agent of evangelization, that is, of announcing the Good News of Christ in society.
-He also preaches at liturgical gatherings: he teaches in religious education programs, sacramental preparation programs, i.e. baptism, marriage, RCIA.
+He is an agent of evangelization, that is, of announcing the Good News of Jesus Christ in society.
+He also preaches at liturgical gatherings and teaches in religious education programs, sacramental preparation programs, like baptism, marriage, and RCIA.

 Ministry of Liturgy

-The deacon assists at the Eucharistic Celebration, administers baptism, witnesses marriages, officiates at wakes and funerals, administers some sacramentals, presides at prayer services, i.e. communion services and benediction.
+The deacon assists at the Eucharistic liturgy, administers baptism, witnesses marriages, leads vigils for the deceased and funerals, administers some sacramentals, and presides at some other liturgical services.

 The deacon of today has the flexibility to dedicate his special talents under the guidance of the Holy Spirit and through the Church, to contribute to the mission of the Church within his own world of community activity.
 The diaconate broadens the concept of ministry and makes it possible for others to share their talents in varying ways.

-The summons of his bishop, the needs of the community, the deacon’s own specific competence and the guidance of the Church’s pastor will help him decide how to use his resources wisely and effectively.
+The summons of his bishop, the needs of the community, the deacon’s own specific competence and the guidance of his priest supervisor will help him decide how to use his resources wisely and effectively.

 Deacons: A Special Role to Play in the World